 The Mattel Aquarius had a short life in the history of computing.
 It was released in 1983, but its technical capabilities really didn't allow it to compete with other machines that were already established in the market place, despite it's relative cheap price.

-I seem to remember the Aquarius being sold in catalogues like the Gratten Catalogue and not so much in the high street, which was already awash with far more capable machines, such as the Sinclair and Commodore computers.
+The Aquarius may have been sold in catalogues like the Gratten one and not so much in the high street, which was already awash with far more capable machines, such as the Sinclair and Commodore computers.

 The machine was actually made by a company called Radofin in Hong Kong, who were more well known for thier games console machines of the time.

 Magazines RELATED to Mattel Aquarius in our Library